Ndanema98/Grocery_Galore/README.md

  # Credits
  ## Acknowledgement
+    - Stack Overflow for the use of helping me clear the terminal - https://stackoverflow.com/questions/19596750/is-there-a-way-to-clear-your-printed-text-in-python
+    - Code Institutes Love Sandwiches project
     - The online tutors that Code Institute provides.
     - Code institute for the deployment terminal.
     - My mentor Ben Kav for helping me when I was stuck.